 In order to qualify for the waiver, students must submit proof of age and reach age 65 by the date the class starts.
-The waiver does not apply to classes which are filled with students paying tuition, internships or co-op work placements, exchange programs, classes which are held outside Canada, graduate courses, thesis or project supervision or maintenance of status for graduate students, non-credit courses (including non-degree certificate programs), distance education degree courses where instructors are paid on a per student basis, courses offered as part of a contract, or programs where tuition is assessed on a program basis.
+The waiver does not apply to internships or co-op work placements, exchange programs, classes which are held outside Canada, graduate courses, thesis or project supervision or maintenance of status for graduate students, non-credit courses (including non-degree certificate programs), distance education degree courses where instructors are paid on a per student basis, courses offered as part of a contract, or programs where tuition is assessed on a program basis.
 If you are unsure whether your qualify for a Senior Citizen Tuition Waiver please contact Student Central.

 Tuition for auditing degree-level classes is normally 50% of regular tuition for the class.
 International undergraduate audit students will be assessed the international student differential of 2.6 times the audit tuition.

 The following certificate programs offered by the Distance Education Unit will be charged 100% audit tuition:

 - Certificate in Teaching English as a Second Language (CERTESL)